Partner Sites

 Now, click on the arrows to switch to your background color and again go to the color picker.
 Choose a darker shade than you choose for the foreground color (in the example we will use a dark blue).

-Now, select the Type Tool and type the word(s) you wish to include in your graphic.
-Hold CTRL and click on your text layer to create a selection of the text, and then hide or delete the original text layer.
+Now, select the Type tool and type the word(s) you wish to include in your graphic.
+Hold Command (PC: Control) and click on your text layer to create a selection of the text, and then hide or delete the original text layer.

 Example 2

-Create a new layer and then press Alt+Delete to fill the text selection with the foreground color (light blue in this case).
-Then create another layer (while the text is still selected) and fill the selection with a seamless texture — you can download one of the many free textures available here, or use one of your own.
-To fill a selection with a texture, open the texture image in Photoshop, press Ctrl+A to select all, and choose Edit » Define Pattern... then fill the selection by going to Edit » Fill and choosing your texture, which should now appear there.
+Create a new layer and then press Option+Delete (PC: Alt+Delete) to fill the text selection with the foreground color (light blue in this case).
+Then create another layer (while the text is still selected) and fill the selection with a seamless texture—you can download one of the many free textures available here, or use one of your own.
+To fill a selection with a texture, open the texture image in Photoshop, press Cmd+A (PC: Ctrl+A) to select all, and choose Edit » Define Pattern… then fill the selection by going to Edit » Fill and choosing your texture, which should now appear there.

 Example 3